-The Company finances certain of its loans held-for-investment through the use of repurchase agreements.
-Borrowings under repurchase agreements generally bear interest rates of a specified margin over one-month SOFR, and are generally uncommitted.
+The Company finances certain of its loans held-for-investment, AFS securities and HTM securities through the use of repurchase agreements.
+Borrowings under repurchase agreements generally bear interest rates of a specified margin over one-month LIBOR or SOFR, and are generally uncommitted.
 The repurchase agreements are treated as collateralized financing transactions and are carried at their contractual amounts, as specified in the respective agreements.